 This happens to James Pedeaston, host of The Wild Traveler in Grand Theft Auto: San Andreas.
 His audience stops calling in after a few insulting and disturbing comments.
 When the silence begins, he starts begging people to call him, and only receives two calls, one of whom was a jumper.

 Billy Joel invoked a live-performance version of this trope during the 1994 Grammy Award Show.
 The director of the show cut short Frank Sinatra's acceptance speech for receiving the Lifetime Achievement Award, and this pissed Joel off to the point that he stopped his performance of "The River of Dreams" in the middle.
-He sat there, grinning at the audience, while pretending to check his watch.
-After a couple of minutes, he resumed playing the song.
+He sat there, grinning at the audience, checking his watch and saying, "Valuable advertising time going by", and then he resumed playing the song.

-Something similar happened when the MTV studio caught fire back in the 80s.
-The old-school live VJs stayed on the air and kept introducing videos while the blaze was put out.
+When the MTV studio caught fire back in the 80s, the old-school live VJs stayed on the air and kept introducing videos while the blaze was put out.

 Plenty of phone-in radio show DJs in Hurricane Sandy's path kept broadcasting as long as their stations' power held out, even if their phone lines were down and they had no one to trade quips with except each other.